Urtaq/URMetal/README.md

 # URMetal
 MetalKit usage practices

-This is praciting with [MetalKit/metal](https://github.com/MetalKit/metal)
+This is practicing with [MetalKit/metal](https://github.com/MetalKit/metal)